Jelmerro/vimrc/README.md

 Basic highlighting and suggestions are supported by the base install, but linting and formatting is provided via the NodeJS-driven LSP `bash-language-server`.
-This package can be installed via npm using `npm i -g bash-language-server@latest`.
+This package can be installed via npm using `npm i -g bash-language-server@latest`, or by using `sudo dnf install nodejs-bash-language-server`.

 - ShellCheck (shellcheck) - for linting sh/bash files (requires NodeJS for LSP)
 - shfmt - for formatting sh/bashf files (requires NodeJS for LSP)